grumpyjames/birding-almanac/sites/Elmley_NNR.md

 Do you fancy the 2.5km to Spitend?
 It's not over particularly easy ground, and (for me, much worse) you have to come back the way you came.
 So why do it?
-Well, those things are going to put off almost everyone else...so it's going to be a very tranquil experience.
-It's also going to feel very remote.
+Well, those things are going to put off almost everyone else.
+As a result, it's going to be a very tranquil experience.
+It's going to feel very remote.
 The last time I managed it was on a weekday, and I didn't see another human for the hour and a half I spent getting there and back.
 The view from the hide was excellent - some very friendly Grey Plover - but the real bonus was when I emerged from it to find a hare staring at me in the afternoon sunlight.

-One further thing before a decision is made; if dusk is happening before the reserve closes, you're going to want to be back to the car park by then for the Barn Owl show.
+One further thing before you make your Spitend decision: if dusk is happening before the reserve closes, you're going to want to be back to the car park by then for the Barn Owl show.
 Last time I was there, a small group of cars gathered just outside the car park.
 A Barn Owl appeared on cue, and was not-so-subtly followed down the track back towards the exit (convenient, really) by that same group of cars.
 A great way to end the day!

 ### Eat / Drink / Stay